Magnetic Stimulation for Diabetic Neuropathy

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is magnetic stimulation safe for treating diabetic neuropathy?
+What prior data suggests that repetitive transcranial magnetic stimulation is safe for individuals with diabetic neuropathy?

 Aimee Nelson, PhD